adamBacso/hive/content/_index.md

 ## Here's an overview of how to use:
-- use the Search to find specific pages based on `Title`
+- use the Search to find specific pages based on `Title` or content
 - local graph shows one level of connections
-- to edit using gitHub, select `edit source` under the page title
+- to edit using GitHub, select `edit source` under the page title

 - [How to use GitHub](https://adambacso.github.io/hive/Hive-Mind/HOW-TO/How-to-use-GitHub)
 - [How to use Obsidian](https://adambacso.github.io/hive/Hive-Mind/HOW-TO/How-to-use-Obsidian/)